 Eid-Al-Fitr has always been my favorite day of the year, not for the festivity but for the food.

-Curiously sneaking into the kitchen of my local neighborhood mosque in Jakarta, I would watch local aunties pour their hearts into preparing an Eid-worthy feast for low-income families who lived in the kampong nearby.
+Curiously sneaking into the kitchen of my local neighborhood mosque in Jakarta as a kid, I would watch local aunties pour their hearts into preparing an Eid-worthy feast for low-income families who lived in the kampong nearby.
 This experience taught me that food is more about togetherness and compassion than the dishes, and those aunties inspired me to promote togetherness through food.

 Since March 2021, I've been a regular attendee at my local mosque during evening prayer as a muezzin and volunteer.
 Inspired by the meals that reminded me of Eid, I would often help cook ~30 portions of beef rendang, steamed rice, and vegetables for the mosque's special occasions.
 Here, I met Pak Samsul, another regular muezzin, who encouraged me to extend my volunteerism by helping low-income children from impoverished neighborhoods.

 In November 2021, aiming to empower and provide food support for poor children in Jakarta, I founded Grow and Grub.
 I developed various well-balanced meals emphasizing affordable, high-quality protein, carbs, and fiber.
-Through fundraising, I managed to cook at least 50 meals for orphanages in Kebon Melati, a low-income area of Jakarta.
+Through fundraising, I managed to provide at least 50 meals for orphanages in Kebon Melati, a low-income area of Jakarta.
 Using the meal, I taught the children some nutritional concepts, such as calories, macronutrients, and the importance of each ingredient for the body.

 Grow and Grub has helped me channel my love for cooking and sharing food while directly making a difference in my own way.
 As an Indonesian youth, I saw myself in these children — curious, enthusiastic, and willing to learn new things.
 I felt humbled seeing how enthused and excited they were about my cooking and learning about nutrition.